yaswant2403/cs225final_project/results.md

 ```
 ### PageRank:
 Our PageRank works correctly, and runs in a reasonable amount of time for our entire dataset.
+It achieves our proposed runtime of Ө(n<sup>3</sup>).
 Similar to the original PageRank algorithm used by Google Search to rank web pages in their search engine results, we were able to measure the importance of Facebook friends within a network dataset by using an analysis algorithm that assigns a weight to each element.
 To test the PageRank algorithm we made a few smaller example graphs, including ones with multiple connected components and checked the results against the same Algorithm implemented in python.
 Example Result:
 ```
 Here are the top 5 ranked users in this social network graph: